Samsung/ONE/tests/nnfw_api/README.md

 ### Installation

 You must install the test nnpackages before running the tests.
 They must be in the same directory with the test executable, under `nnfw_api_gtest_models/`.
-Istallation is done by command `onert-test prepare-model`.
+Installation is done by command `onert-test prepare-model`.
 It only runs correctly on CI, since the nnpackage file server is not public.